octobox/octobox/docs/INSTALLATION.md

 Octobox has an experimental feature where it can live-update notifications when they change using websockets.
 Only notifications you are currently viewing will be updated, no rows will be added or removed dynamically.

 To enable this set the environment variable `PUSH_NOTIFICATIONS` to `true` and ensure you have redis configured for your instance.
+Also, set `WEBSOCKET_ALLOWED_ORIGIN` to Octobox base URL, e.g. `http://localhost` (it can take multiple values, e.g. `http://localhost,https://localhost`).